willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 One of the surprising concepts from linear circuit theory is the idea that two circuits can be *equivalent*.
 Two circuits are equivalent if they display the same $i$-$v$ behavior *at a selected port*.
 Thévenin's theorem says: If you have a complicated linear circuit, you can replace it with an equivalent Thévenin circuit made from one voltage source and one resistance.

-In an earlier article, [Simplifying resistor networks]({{ site.baseurl }}{% link _articles/simplifying-resistor-networks.md %}), we learned how to turn any resistor network into a single resistor.
+In an earlier article on [simplifying resistor networks]({{ site.baseurl }}{% link _articles/simplifying-resistor-networks.md %}) we learned how to turn any resistor network into a single resistor.
 Thévenin's and Norton's theorems are the next step.
 They teach us how to simplify networks of resistors *and* sources.
-If you have a really complicated linear circuit the theorems provide the instructions for how to construct a very simple equivalent circuit.
+If you have a really complicated linear circuit the theorems show you how to construct a simple equivalent circuit.

 In this article we prove Thévenin's theorem using the principle of [superposition]({{ site.baseurl }}{% link _articles/superposition.md %}).
 The [next article]({{ site.baseurl }}{% link _articles/thevenin-howto.md %}) shows practical steps to create a Thévenin equivalent from a given circuit.
 The proof and the practical design steps are separate ideas, often mixed together in many texts.